satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 13. Intermediate and terminal operations
 14. Authentication and Automations
 15. How to secure your rest API

+Using Spring Boot, you can integrate Bucket4j or Resilience4j to implement rate-limiting.

+Summary of Best Practices:
+Use Authentication (JWT or OAuth 2.0) to secure API endpoints.
+Always use HTTPS to encrypt communication between clients and APIs.
+Rate Limit API Requests to prevent abuse and overloading.
+Validate and Sanitize Input to avoid SQL injection, XSS, and other vulnerabilities.
+Enable CSRF Protection where necessary.
+Implement Role-based Access Control (RBAC) for fine-grained access management.
+Centralize Security with an API Gateway for better manageability.

 16. Session factory why we use
 17. memory leake in java 8 feature